craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southeast Central/S.E.C. Regions/Huntyr Swamp.md

 ### Flora
 ### Scenarios
 - AA29.
 Miniature War-game
 	- A large board of marble and steel - alternating, forming a board 8 square spaces square - is raised above the moss & supported by multiple columns of stone and metal.
-Atop the board, there are miniature figurines depicting warriors,
+Atop the board, there are miniature figurines made of the same marble and steel.
+They are sorted into teams by their material, each set to mirror the other.
+	- These figures are large, but not heavy.
+They are built to be moved.
+	- On each side/team and of each material, there are eight warriors, two square carts, two knighted horses, two armored war-cleric, a woman in nobly guady plate-mail wielding a greatsword, and a cowering man wearing a massive crown, far too large for his head.
+	- It's chess.
 ## Tables
 ### Encounter
 **Location Check:** 1 in 1d6